MilaniFrancesco7/Scuola/CoronauVirus/Inglese networking.md

 - Printers and Scanners can be shared among different computers
 - Hardware can be shared among different users, it is faster to install and easier to mantain and upgrade
 - users have access to a central store of data
+- communication and transport of files across the network is very quick

 CONS OF NETWORKS